goelashwin36/ashwingoel.com/content/blog/sql-injection.md

 Now, we know that the website is vulnerable to SQL Injection and we need to extract sensitive information from the database.

-Before that, we need to identify the `number of columns` the SQL Query return.s This is essential because if we try to extract different number of columns then it will return an error.
+Before that, we need to identify the `number of columns` the SQL Query returns.
+This is essential because if we try to extract different number of columns, then it will return an error.

-We can determine the number of columns by simply using `order by` command.
+We can determine the number of columns by using the `order by` command.

 **_For Example:_**